 If the product is not tested and proven in the market, it risks being rejected.
 This scenario poses a lot of trouble for the investors.

 There are high risks.
-The market may not be ready or willing to accept your product, and if it isn’t, you could lose a great deal of money on equipment and other services necessary to produce the product.
+The market may not be ready or willing to accept your product.
+If it isn’t, you could lose a great deal of money on equipment and other services necessary to produce the product.

 Your rivals can use your product as a basis for their own.
-They can eliminate the shortcomings associated with the first mover product and then produce a much-improved product that drives you out of business.
+They can eliminate the shortcomings of the first mover product and then produce a much-improved product that drives you out of business.

 How Does First Mover Advantage Work?

-In business, first-mover advantage is a theory that the first company to enter an industry captures a disproportionate share of market share relative to later entrants.
+In business, first-mover advantage is a theory that the first company to enter an industry captures a disproportionate market share relative to later entrants.

 Entering the market as first movers can be risky and rewarding since first movers must frequently make decisions with little information about the needs of consumers.

-A first-mover often establishes an entirely new industry, whereas following competitors offer different products or services within an existing industry.
+A first-mover often establishes an entirely new industry.
+In contrast, following competitors offer different products or services within an existing industry.

 A first mover in an industry often dictates how future competitors will enter the market.

-For example, when Netflix first entered the DVD-by-mail business, it adopted a business model that included postage-paid return envelopes, late fees, and limits on viewing time per movie.
+For example, when Netflix first entered the DVD-by-mail business, it adopted a business model that included postage-paid return envelopes, late fees, and limited viewing time per movie.

 Competitors were forced to adopt these rules to compete with Netflix.
-In this way, first movers can set industry standards that reduce immediate competition from imitators.
+This way, first movers can set industry standards that reduce immediate competition from imitators.